 Gambler is a 12-year-old Selle Francais gelding.
 At the time he was kept at an local boarding stable, where he spent the day in a stall and the night turned out in a pasture with two other geldings.
-The geldings were all close in age and they all seemed to get along with one another.
-However, early one spring morning, Gambler's owner received a phone call from the barn manager--Gambler was discovered that morning with a head injury.
+The horses were all close in age and all seemed to get along well with one another.
+However, early one morning, Gambler's owner received a phone call from the barn manager--when they were bringing Gambler in from the pasture after being turned out at night, they noticed Gambler was injured.
 Gambler's owner rushed to the stable, calling her local veterinarian for an emergency visit along the way.
-Upon arrival at the stable, Gambler's owner found Gambler in his stall with a laceration across his forehead, slight blood coming from his right nostril (known medically as epistaxis), hair loss just above his right eye, which was also moderately swollen.
-It looked like Gambler had been kicked in the head by another horse.
+Upon arrival at the stable, she found Gambler in his stall with a laceration across his forehead, slight blood coming from his right nostril (known medically as epistaxis), and some hair loss just above his right eye (which was also moderately swollen).
+It appeared like Gambler had been kicked in the head by another horse.

 14-day Recheck Appointment